VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart2Chapter04.md

-# Chapter 3 of Part 2 Introduction of the Foundation Class
+# Introduction to the Foundation Classes

 ## `mObject`